intel/CacheLib/MultiTierDataMovement.md

 ## Background Promoters

-The background promotes scan each class to see if there are objects to move to a lower tier using a given strategy.
+The background promoters scan each class to see if there are objects to move to a lower tier using a given strategy.
 Here we document the parameters for the different strategies and general parameters.